 - The date of the notice sent by SARS that adequate reasons have been provided and that no further reasons will be provided; or

 - The date SARS provided you with the reasons/further reasons.

 How do I lodge an objection?

-An automated dispute management workflow process exists for the abovementioned tax types.
-The dispute form to utilise is the Notice of Objection (DISP01), which can only be submitted as follows:
+An automated dispute management workflow process exists on eFiling for the above tax types.
+It can be submitted as follows: